panteLx/MacroManager/README.md

 ## Important Notes

-- The game window must be in focus on first start for the macro to work properly
 - Make sure to stop the macro before changing key bindings
 - Your key bindings are saved in `macro_config.json` and will be loaded automatically on subsequent runs
 - The script must be run with sufficient permissions to send input to the game

-## Files Description

-- `app.py` - Main script containing the macro logic and UI
-- `direct_keys.py` - DirectInput key codes and functions for game input
-- `macro_config.json` - Stores your key binding preferences

 ## Troubleshooting